 What is a Competent Persons Scheme?

-Domestic electrical installers and electricians are advised to join a recognised Competent Persons Scheme.
+Electrical installers and electricians are advised to join a recognised Competent Persons Scheme.
 Scheme providers ensure that their members hold the correct qualifications and skills required of installers to self-certify in a domestic property.
-Unlike the gas industry that is regulated by just one scheme provider (Gas Safe), Competent Persons Schemes for Domestic Installers are offered by several national organisations including ELECSA, ECA and NAPIT.
+Unlike the gas industry that is regulated by just one scheme provider (Gas Safe), Competent Persons Schemes are offered by several national organisations including ELECSA, ECA and NAPIT.
 All are recognised professional bodies.
 Electrical Courses offered by Options Skills are designed to help you achieve Competent Person Status as a minimum.

 There are advantages to joining an approved Scheme Provider.
-It will offer your customers and clients reassurance that you are ‘competent’ and hold relevant qualifications.
+It will offer your customers and clients with reassurance that you are ‘competent’ and hold relevant qualifications.
 You’ll be allowed to advertise yourself as being an approved contractor.
-Quite often you’ll be supplied with scheme provider logos for business cards, websites, paperwork and vans.
+Quite often you’ll be supplied with scheme provider logos for business for promotional material.
 This all brings you additional credibility.

 There is a cost to joining a Competent Persons Scheme and membership must be renewed annually.